5 Steps from RFP to Award

 This visual guide to the five essential steps in the RFP-to-Award process is designed to offer practical insight on the process.
 Hope it helps!

-Step 1 – A need is identified and SOW provided
+Step 1 – A need is identified, and Scope of Work (SOW) is provided.

-All companies, regardless of size, that are making the effort to issue a Request for Proposal (RFP) are doing so because they have a need for a product or service and are looking for proposals from qualified suppliers to assist with this need.
+All companies, regardless of size, that make the effort to issue a Request for Proposal (RFP) do so because they have a need for a product or service and are seeking proposals from qualified suppliers to address that need.
 This requirement typically comes with clearly defined specifications.
-With a Statement or Scope of Work defined the group should now collaborate on the development of the RFP.
+With a Statement or Scope of Work established, the group should now collaborate on developing the RFP.

 Step 2 – Invite suppliers to your RFP

-Identifying a list of competent and qualified suppliers to invite to bid on your RFP is often the most important part of the whole RFP process.
-Some companies prequalify suppliers prior to issuing the tender, some depend on experience or history from past projects, while others depend on recommendations from colleagues.
-Regardless, of how you put together your vendor list, this is not one area to short cut.
+Identifying a list of competent and qualified suppliers to invite to bid on your RFP is often one of the most important steps in the entire process.
+Some companies prequalify suppliers before issuing the tender, others rely on experience or performance from past projects, and many depend on recommendations from colleagues.
+Regardless of how you assemble your vendor list, this is not an area to shortcut.

 Step 3 – Question and clarification period